anshuln2/oml_1/README.md

 ### Tech stack
-This repo uses the HuggingFace `Trainer` class to finetune models and DeepSpeed to parallelize and enable larger scale training.
+This repo uses the HuggingFace `Trainer` class to fine-tune models and [DeepSpeed](https://github.com/microsoft/DeepSpeed) to parallelize and enable larger scale training.

 ## Data Generation
 Run `python generate_finetuning_data.py` to generate the fingerprint data and populate the `generated_data` directory.
 This generates and caches all fingerprints.
 It has the following parameters -